-Most of us seek out meditation or mindfulness practice as a means to relieve anxiety or for self improvement.
-We want to be happy, less anxious, reduce stress in our life or perhaps tame the tyranny of our constant mind chatter.
+Most of us seek out meditation or mindfulness practice as a means to relieve anxiety or for therapeutic gains.
+We want to be happy, learn to relax and reduce stress or perhaps tame the tyranny of our constant mind chatter.

-We constantly set preferences like wanting to be healthy instead of sick or rich instead of poor.
-In fact, we constantly seek to gravitate towards one or the other side of this equation.
-The more "likes" we have in our life, the more successful or happy we judge our life to be.
+We constantly set preferences relating to our 'likes' and 'dislikes'.
+In fact, we always seek to gravitate towards one side of this ledger.
+The more 'likes' we have in our life, the more successful or happy we judge it to be.

-The goal of Pathway-Zen is to guide anyone that is drawn towards obtaining this awareness for themselves.
-This is facilitated through a structured program that is grounded in aspects of both Sotô and Rinzai Zen-Buddhism.
+The goal of Pathway-Zen is to guide anyone that is serious towards obtaining this non-dual awareness for themselves.
+This is facilitated through a structured meditation program that is grounded in aspects of both Sotô and Rinzai Zen-Buddhism.

 Pathway Zen is guided by Arno Hess, an authorised Zen teacher, both in Australia and through the Sanbô-Zen lineage in Japan.

 Dharma talk in Samford.
-A dharma talk will be given from 8-8.30pm, followed by a discussion and tea.
+A dharma talk will be given from 8-8.30pm, followed by Q&A and tea.
 All welcome.

 Dharma talk in Spring Hill.
-A dharma talk will be given from 8-830pm, followed by a discussion and tea.
+A dharma talk will be given from 8-830pm, followed by Q&A and tea.
 All welcome.